Event Strategy -Time To Kill Bad Meetings

 Strategies to use for in-person and/or virtual meetings & events

-How did the discovery of a book help to shape the way we view event strategy?
-This blog will help to uncover strategies that can be applied in the delivery of effective live events and virtual events, with two key tips:
+This blog will help you uncover strategies to apply to the delivery of effective live and virtual events, with just two key tips:

 - Transform your event by putting someone in charge

 - Set event objectives – start with outcomes not lists of agenda topics

 These came from a book with bright red writing on the spine which demanded to be read -

 Kill Bad Meetings – Cut 50% of your meetings to transform your culture, improve collaboration and accelerate decision.